mfaani/mfaani/content/posts/interviewing/arrays/asteroids-collision/index.md

 The challenge is to return: which asteroids will remain at the end?

-We can demonstrate this with an array where positive values mean moving towards right while negative values mean moving towards left: `[1,5, -3, -8, 6]`
+We can demonstrate the direction and size with an array where positive values mean moving towards _right_ while negative values mean moving towards _left_: `[1,5, -3, -8, 6]`

 Let's start from the beginning: